run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ## OpenShift

-Run:ai requires OpenShift.
+Run:ai supports OpenShift.
 Supported versions are 4.6 through 4.9.
 OpenShift must be configured with a trusted certificate.